 5. You regularly hold the relationship hostage with conditions

-If you find yourself saying “it’s my way or the highway” to your significant other often, there might be a problem.
+If you find yourself saying “it’s my way or the highway” to your significant other often, you might not be that into them.

 When you’re not into someone, you might look for excuses to end the relationship, for example, ultimatums like “if you don’t quit smoking by next week, you can find yourself another boyfriend/girlfriend”.
 Now, smoking might be a valid reason to leave – that is just an example.
 But, I believe that if you really love someone, the response would be more like “I care about you and would like to help you quit smoking”.
 When you’re in love with someone, you have blinders that actually make you overlook a person’s shortcomings.

 Having said that, I want to say that there are important and valid boundaries that should be set in a relationship.
 If the person is violent, dishonest, etc., you should leave.